gopalgowda/couchbase-spring-data-sample-master/README.md

 # couchbase-spring-data-sample
-An example of how to setup and app using Couchbase, Spring-Boot and Spring-Data
+An example of how to setup an app using Couchbase, Spring-Boot and Spring-Data